 Long story short: it was a disaster.

-We spent a ton of time money and effort on the virtual summit, but most of our users that were die-hard fans had already signed up during the pre-sale.
+- We spent a ton of time money and effort on the virtual summit, but most of our users who were die-hard fans had already signed up during the pre-sale.
 We were basically marketing to a segment of users that had self-identified as “highly unlikely to enroll”